How do I become a dog trainer?

 - Read!
 This will expose you to the theories and concepts of dog training.
 Select from different authors and subjects to get a variety of perspectives.
 Learn what methods are popular now as well as how dogs were trained from a historical perspective.

 - If you are not already in dog class, get yourself back in an upper level class.
 This will sharpen your skills.
 If you do not have a dog right now, borrow a friend’s dog or put a shelter dog through classes.
+You will also gain the perspective of the student.
+What do you like about the class and what would you change?

 - Set a goal with your own dog.
 This will help you to reach a level of proficiency in your area of interest that will give you insights helpful in working with others.
 It will also get you involved in the dog training community helping you establish contacts.